kipkoechlinuss/cardinalhire/README.md

 8. In your view, what are the pros and cons of automating a test at UI level?

+    ##pros
     ```
-    ##pros
     - UI automation testing tools support testing on multiple platforms, browsers and all latest devices.
 This important            because different clients will be using different devices while visiting our site.
+    - Logs/reports can be generated hence can be used to expand the testing.
+    -

+    ``
+    ## cons
+    ```
+   1) Proficiency is required to write the automation test scripts.

+   2) Debugging the test scripts can be really painful and time consuming.
+I

+   3)Test maintenance is costly in case of playback methods.
+Even though a minor change occurs in the GUI, the test script has to be re-recorded or replaced by a new test script.

     ```
 9. What are the software testing tools that you use in your own projects, and why?
 ```
 In most of my testing i use unit tests.
 To be honest I have not worke in my front end projects so for the back-end projects I have done I have always used unit testings.
 I know unit tests aren't efficient for large projects.